Factory and River

 Fields of Sight (2014/2016)

 In Fields of Sight, Gauri Gill collaborates with Warli painter Rajesh Vangad from Ganjad, Dahanu - an Adivasi village in coastal Maharashtra - to present her most recent body of work.
-The work’s visual language emerged symbiotically from Gill’s initial experiences of photographing the landscape in Ganjad, where she felt that although her camera was perhaps capturing the distinct ‘chameleon-like’ skin of what she was seeing through her camera, it was missing vital aspects of what was not apparent to the eye of the outsider.
-In her conversations and subsequent excursions with Vangad, who’s family has worked and lived in Vangad Pada as artists for generations, she discovered a new way of understanding the landscape she photographed.
-The landscape viewed through the eyes of Vangad and photographed through the lens of Gill was incomplete without the narratives that the Warli painter and the two collaboratively created, and which makes these photo-paintings, documents of multiple truths.
-In the act of employing the visual culture of seeing the landscape through the eyes of Vangad, Gill inadvertently rekindles the need to challenge the way we see things today, what our eyes capture and what may elude them.
+The series began in early 2013 in Ganjad, Dahanu, an Adivasi village in coastal Maharashtra.
+The visual language emerged symbiotically from Gill’s initial experiences of photographing the landscape, when she felt that although her camera was capturing the distinct ‘chameleon-like’ skin of the landscape, it was missing vital aspects of what was not apparent to the eye.
+In the course of conversations and subsequent excursions with Warli painter Rajesh Vangad – whose family have lived and worked as artists in the village for generations – Gill discovered a new way of understanding the observed landscape.
+There ensued an extended period of dialogue and exchange between Gill and Vangad, whereby a new narrative emerged, and which makes the photo-paintings documents of multiple truths: ‘As though I was photographing an old house, and the resident of the house came out, and began to speak’.
+In the act of employing the visual culture of seeing the landscape through the eyes of Vangad, Gill rekindles the need to challenge the way we see things today, what our eyes capture and what may elude them.

 Excerpted from Inderpal Grewal’s essay: Gauri Gill and Rajesh Vangad, Fields of Sight, 2014.